Balancing Screen Time and Family Time

 - One or two hours on weekends

-c) Set Limits.
-Decide how much time your child is allowed to use gadgets and technology, other than for studying and doing homework.
-Remember you can be flexible on when your child uses the gadgets, provided it is not during the family gadget-free time.
+c) Set limits.
+Decide how much time your child is allowed to use gadgets and technology, other than for studying and homework.
+Remember you can be flexible on when your child uses the gadgets, provided it's not during the family gadget-free time.

 - How much time on a weekday?